websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/troubleshooting-upgrades.md

 ## How should I handle an upgrade exception caused by a foreign key constraint?

+Liferay tables don't use foreign keys.
+If a new Liferay version adds a primary key to a Liferay table and there is a foreign key associated with the table, the foreign key breaks and the upgrade fails.

-In Liferay 7.3, some Liferay tables (for example, the `user_` table) have an additional primary key called `ctCollectionId`.
-If you have a custom table that has a foreign key mapped to one of these Liferay tables, the new primary key breaks the foreign key.
-For example, upgrading a custom table that has a foreign key to the `user_` table fails with messages like these:
+For example, Liferay 7.3 added a primary key called `ctCollectionId` to the `user_` table.
+A foreign key associated with the `user_` table causes the `user_` table upgrade to fail with messages like these:

 ```
 INFO  [main][LoggingTimer:44] Completed com.liferay.portal.kernel.upgrade.UpgradeCTModel#doUpgrade#User_ in 750 ms